 Depending on the project workflow, there are several ways the task should be dealt with:

-- If it’s a simple question from the client or client referred to some details missing in your bug report, please go ahead, and answer the client’s question in the bug’s comment;
+- If it’s a simple question from the client or client referred to some details missing in your issue report, please go ahead, and answer the client’s question in the issue’s comment;

-- If a client requested an extra test in a comment, please confirm the need for such testing first with the project's Test Lead or Engagement Manager.
+- If a client requested an extra test in a comment, please confirm the need for such testing first with the project's Testing Manager or Engagement Manager.
 In this case, separate working time will be approved for you.

-- In any other scenario, please contact an Engagement Manager or a Test Lead.
+- In any other scenario, please contact an Engagement Manager or a Testing Manager.

 Additional things to keep in mind as a Tester: